 The stadium has also seen visiting teams from China, Japan alongside the State National Hockey Team - Perth Thundersticks - and the National Women’s team – The Hockeyroos - and is expected to continue in the future.

-Ongoing assessments of facilities and stadium development; towards strengthening hockey on the Goldfields and continuing to be arguably the leaders in Country Hockey of Western Australia are always being maintained.
+Ongoing assessments of facilities of the stadium development continue to meeting the requirements for community users and towards strengthening hockey on the Goldfields and remain arguably among the leaders in Country Hockey of Western Australia that are always being maintained.

 Thanks to the City of Kalgoorlie-Boulder continuing support (by funding one-third of the 2017 turf replacement) so members can continue to enjoy a first-class facility for the sport of hockey on the Goldfields.